Edward Onslow Ford

-Edward Onslow Ford RA (27 July 1852—23 December 1901) was an English sculptor.
+Edward Onslow Ford RA (27 July 1852 – 23 December 1901) was an English sculptor.
 Much of Ford's early success came with portrait heads or busts.
 These were considered extremely refined, showing his subjects at their best and led to him receiving a number of commissions for public monuments and statues, both in Britain and overseas.
 Ford also produced a number of bronze statuettes of free-standing figures loosely drawn from mythology or of allegorical subjects.
 These 'ideal' figures became characteristic of the New Sculpture movement that developed in Britain from about 1880 and of which Ford was a leading exponent.

 Biography

 Early life

-Ford was born at Islington in north London, the son of a businessman Edward Ford and Martha Lydia Gardner.
+Ford was born at Islington in north London, the son of businessman Edward Ford and Martha Lydia Gardner.
 His family moved to Blackheath while he was still a child.
 After he had spent some time at Blackheath Proprietary School, he went to Antwerp to study painting at Royal Academy of Fine Arts there during 1870 and 1871.
 Ford then studied under Michael Wagmüller in Munich until 1874, during which time he shared a studio with the sculptor Edwin Roscoe Mullins.
 Before leaving Munich, Ford married a fellow student Anne Gwendoline, the third daughter of Baron Frans von Kreusser, in 1873.